Connect to an Oracle database from Power Apps

 This error appears if you're connecting to a table that doesn't have a primary key, which the Oracle Database connection requires.

-As of this writing, stored procedures, tables with composite keys, and nested object types in tables aren't supported.
+As of this writing, stored procedures, tables with composite keys, and nested object types in tables aren't directly supported in Power Apps.
+However, stored procedures using Power Automate are supported.